 - Lack of volume controls, confusing button layout

-The ATH-ANC9 are a comfortable set of headphones lacking in build quality.
+The Audio-Technica ATH-ANC9 are a comfortable set of headphones lacking in build quality.
 The mostly plastic design looks decent, the earcups are very well-padded, and the headband does have a metal frame which strengthens the headphones a little bit.
 However, they do not feel as sturdy as other models with a metal frame, and the button layout is passable but needlessly complicates switching between noise canceling modes.

-The ATH-ANC9 are quite comfortable.
+The Audio-Technica ATH-ANC9 are quite comfortable.
 The padding of the ear cups is soft and molds well around the ears.
 The headband, although not as well padded as the ear cups, provides just enough tension so that the headphones feel right on the head and not too tight.

 Button layout is functional but not great.
 There are two buttons on the ear cups.
 One to switch the noise cancelling on and off and the other to alternate between noise canceling modes.
 The issue is that if you're not sure what the modes are, fidgeting with the second button, which does not have good tactile feedback, can be frustrating.
 The in-line control only has the play/stop button and no volume control.

-The ATH-ANC9 are a little on the larger side for over-ear headphones.
+Like the Audio-Technica ATH-M50x, the ATH-ANC9 are a little on the larger side for over-ear headphones.
 They are below-average portable and do not fold into a more compact format.
 They won't fit into your pockets and are a little cumbersome to carry around comfortably.
 On the upside, the ear cups lay flat to take up less space in a backpack.

 The Audio Technica ANC9 is a decent sounding pair of closed-back over-ear headphones.
 They have an excellent, consistent, and extended Bass, a good Mid Range and an excellent Treble.
 However, their Bass could sound slightly muddy, and their Mid-Range is a little bit recessed.
 Additionally, their distortion performance is below average and they lack an open and spacious Soundstage.

-The ATH-ANC9 deliver decent noise isolation performance.
+The Audio-Technica ATH-ANC9 deliver decent noise isolation performance.
 The active noise canceling works moderately well and will block a fair amount of ambient noise.
 The seal provided by the well-padded earcups is also decent but will leak a bit of sound at higher volumes.

 Good noise cancelling overall.
 With noise cancelling set to Off, isolation starts gently at 400Hz, reaching -30dB at 4KHz.
 With active noise cancelling engaged, a nice, flat -20dB reduction is added to the passive isolation, from 100Hz up to 3KHz.
 These headphones, however, are less effective below 100Hz, and may also add a little bit of their own low frequency rumble at around 25Hz.